cameronolivier/script-help/README.md

 # script-help
-a small node utility that adds quickly shows the script commands available in a project
+a small node utility that quickly shows the script commands available in a project

 ## How to make this work:
 1. Clone this repo